ccbogel/QualCoder/README.md

 **Use the exe**

-Newer releases contain an exe file (created on Windows 10, 64-bit).
+Newer releases contain an exe file created on Windows 11, and QualCoder 3.6 will also have a Windows installer.
 Double-click to run, it takes up to 20 seconds to start.
 Look for the Releases link on the right-hand side of this page.
 Always check the MD5 checksum on downloading the exe.
 I have not got the exe Microsoft certified (cost involved).
 If you are uncomfortable with these warnings install from the source as detailed next.

 **Alternatively, install from source:**